 How emergencies will affect your retirement income?

 There are times when we need to make a fast decision.
 Life happens and emergency situation comes our way.
 Emotional stress comes with the financial stress if we don’t have enough money to cover these emergencies.
-That’s why we need to have an emergency fund.

 There are a lot of opinions out there how much money you should put into your emergency fund.
 If you have saved and put at least $1,000 into your fund, it’s better than nothing.
 But let’s be honest it’s not enough for people who are close to retirement.
 For us it’s better to have saved from three to six months of living expenses in emergency fund.